 Alberta’s most populated city falls into the middle-ground when it comes to cost of living calculations compared to its major Canadian counterparts.
-Toronto and Vancouver are more expensive places to live, especially when it comes to housing, but Calgary isn’t all that far behind in the cost of living rankings.
+Toronto and Vancouver are more expensive places to live, especially when it comes to housing, but cost of living in Calgary isn’t all that far behind when it come to these rankings.

 The cost of housing is, of course, one of the primary financial concerns when it comes to choosing a city to set up roots.
 Calgary relies heavily on the oil and gas industry, and housing costs generally fluctuate according to the economy’s performance.
 The industry is recovering from recession at the moment, making rent and house prices very competitive.